 In the next section, you will do a little experimenting.
 Think of an experiment that could test this prediction you have, and note the situation that would need to unfold (when, where, who, etc.).
 Identify which of your safety behaviors, or behaviors you use to protect yourself from anxiety, sadness, or disappointment, would need to be dropped to conduct the experiment.

 Write this in the next circle if there is an alternate belief you may need to adopt.
 Again, rate in on a scale from 0% (not strong at all) to 100% (extremely strong).
 Note how you would know if your prediction came true or not.

 The next step is the biggest one – go out and conduct the experiment.

 Once you have completed the experiment, come back to the worksheet and answer the rest of the questions.

 The section following the experiment covers the outcome of the experiment.
 Describe what happened, and don’t skimp on details!
 Once you have penned a good description of the outcome, determine whether your prediction was accurate.

-The final section, titled “Learning,” helps you consolidate the lessons from this experiment.
-Write down what you learned from your experiment, and determine how likely it is that your predictions will come true in the future.
-Finally, rate how strongly you agree with your original prediction now that you have completed your experiment and examined the results.
+Write down what you learned from your experiment, and determine how likely it is that your original belief will come true in the future.
+Finally, rate how strongly you agree with your original belief now that you have completed your experiment and examined the results.

-Completing these behavioral experiments will help you to challenge your assumptions about how things work, as well as your beliefs about how things should work.
+Completing these Behavioral Experiments will help you challenge your assumptions about how things work, as well as your beliefs about how things should work.
 Use it as often as you like to keep track of any potentially damaging distortions and maintain awareness about your deeply held beliefs.